Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Point symmetries and low-order conservation laws

 A multiplier is a function of $t$, $x$, $p$, and derivatives of $p$ such that it is non-singular for all solutions and satisfies

 identically for some functions $T$ and $\Phi$ of $t$, $x$, $p$, and derivatives of $p$.
-In particular, since Westervelt's equation is an evolution equation, there is a one-to-one correspondence between multipliers and conserved currents (up to local equivalence), after the highest-order $t$-derivative of $p$ in Westervelt's equation is used to eliminate corresponding $t$-derivatives (and differential consequences) in $Q$ and $(T,\Phi)$.
+In particular, since the dissipative Westervelt equation is equivalent to an evolution system, there is a one-to-one correspondence between non-zero multipliers and non-trivial conserved currents (up to local equivalence), after the highest-order $t$-derivative of $p$ in equation \eqref{Weqn} is used to eliminate corresponding $t$-derivatives (and differential consequences) in $Q$ and $(T,\Phi)$.
 Then, from the multiplier equation \eqref{multreqn}, it is straightforward to show that $Q=E_{p_t}(T)$ when $\alpha =0$, or $Q=E_{p_{tt}}(T)$ when $\alpha \neq 0$, where $E_w$ denotes the Euler operator with respect to a variable $w$.

-A determining equation for multipliers is given by applying the Euler operator with respect to $p$ to the multiplier equation \eqref{multreqn}: $E_p( (p_{tt} - \b (p^2)_{tt} - \alpha p_{ttt} - p_{xx})Q ) =0$ which is required to hold identically and not just for solutions.
+A determining equation for multipliers is given by applying the Euler operator with respect to $p$ to the multiplier equation \eqref{multreqn}:

+which is required to hold identically and not just for solutions.
 This Euler operator equation splits with respect to all derivatives of $p$ that do not appear in $Q$.
 Hence, an overdetermined linear system for $Q$ is obtained, which is similar to the overdetermined linear system for symmetries in characteristic form given by $P$.
-In particular, from general results in \Ref{Anc-review,AncBlu2002b} for evolution PDEs, the multiplier system can be expressed as the adjoint of the determining equation for symmetries,
+In particular, from general results in \Ref{Anc-review,AncBlu2002b} for evolution systems, the multiplier system can be expressed as the adjoint of the determining equation for symmetries,